-13 weird and wonderful niche Linux distros of 2017
+13 weird and wonderful niche Linux distros of 2018

 Yellow Dog was released in the late 90s for Apple computers using the PowerPC chip architecture, and found its niche among people who wanted an even more different way to think differently.
 All was good, but then Apple abandoned PowerPC in favour of Intel chips, which it's still using today.

-This left Yellow Dog out in the cold, but after a change of ownership it reinvented itself as an OS for high-performance multicore computing – most notably as the OS used on PlayStations hooked up to form cheap supercomputing grids.
+This left Yellow Dog out in the cold, but after a change of ownership it reinvented itself as an OS for high-performance multicore computing – most notably as the OS used on PlayStation 3s hooked up to form cheap supercomputing grids known as 'clusters'.
+It's based on Red Hat Linux.

 10. Scientific Linux